Não aprovou cookies click em:

 Sem descrição

-The Organisation for Economic Co-operation and Development (OECD) regularly produces guidelines and comparative studies on economic, social and environmental issues and has an online database available, OECD Health Statistics OECD Health Statistics 2023 - OECD, which is the most comprehensive source of comparable health statistics across all member countries, which includes data on alcohol consumption.
+The Organisation for Economic Co-operation and Development (OECD) regularly produces guidelines and comparative studies on economic, social and environmental issues and has available an online database, Health Statistics 2025 - OECD, which is the most comprehensive source of comparable health statistics across all member countries, which includes data on alcohol consumption.

-The Health at a Glance 2023 - OECD indicators report provides a comprehensive set of indicators on the health of the population and the performance of health systems in OECD members and major economies.
+The Health at a Glance 2024 report provides a comprehensive set of indicators on the health of the population and the performance of health systems in OECD members and major economies.
 This edition highlights digital health, which measures the digital readiness of OECD countries' health systems and describes what countries need to do to accelerate the digital health transformation.

 Portugal: Country Health Profile 2023 provides a concise, policy-centred overview of Portugal's health status and health system and is part of the wider series of country health profiles from the "State of Health in the EU" initiative.
 This work presents a succinct analysis covering the following key aspects: the current state of health in Portugal; the determinants of health, in particular behavioural risk factors; the organisation of the Portuguese health system; and an assessment of the effectiveness, accessibility and resilience of the health system, including references to alcohol and drug use.
 In addition, the 2023 edition features a thematic section on the state of mental health and associated services in Portugal.